Network Security Monitoring

 5) Other access to logs

 Use of any network monitoring data for any other purposes, including academic or research purposes, must be approved by the Information Security Officer.
-Depending on the circumstances, review by the Provost or his or her designee, Office of the General Counsel, and/or Institutional Review Board (IRB) may also be necessary.
+Depending on the circumstances, review by the Provost or their designee, Office of the General Counsel, and/or Institutional Review Board (IRB) may also be necessary.

 Alterations to List of Network Monitoring Technologies